bikutaa-dev/Shorthand-SSML-BikuEdition/README.md

 ---
 ## Special Effects

 There are a few special effects that the shorthand supports.
-These sounds are represented by the effect name encapsulated by **_::_** , like **_::effectname::_** .
+These sounds are represented by the effect name encapsulated by **_--_** , like **_--effectname--_** .
 Some of these will be affected by modifications as they are created with SSML and TTS, if so it will be noted.**_ _**Plans for the future is to allow streamers to add their own sounds to this system.
 These are all case insensitive.

 ---
 ### _Breath_